MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-windows-agent.md

 ---
 title: Deploy an Azure Pipelines agent on Windows (2.x)
-description: Learn how to use Windows agents to build and deploy your Windows and Azure code for Azure Pipelines and TFS (2.x) ms.topic: conceptual ms.assetid: 20409B8F-A3A9-49A0-A418-1840BD7ADA8E ms.date: 04/17/2024
+description: Learn how to use Windows agents to build and deploy your Windows and Azure code for Azure Pipelines and Azure DevOps Server (2.x) ms.topic: conceptual ms.assetid: 20409B8F-A3A9-49A0-A418-1840BD7ADA8E ms.date: 04/17/2024